Yūka Kageyama: 2020–2023: Football-related appearances, feature film debut, departure from Hinatazaka46

 Kageyama and fellow Hinatazaka46 members Mei Higashimura and Konoka Matsuda were appointed support ambassadors for DAZN's AFC Asian Cup Qualifications "Road to Qatar" campaign, which ran from August 2021 to March 2022.
 Kageyama also produced football educational video content for the campaign.
-In September 2021, Kageyama was appointed the Japan Ambassador for the football simulation video game FIFA 22.
-She had previously participated in the promotion of FIFA 21, including as an ambassador for the J Club FIFA 21 Festival.
-On November 25, 2021, Kageyama, comedian Hiroyuki Yabe, and announcer Akihiko Nishioka served as the hosts for the 2021 J. League awards.
-In May 2022, Kageyama became a co-host for the pre-2022 FIFA World Cup talk show FIFA World Cup 64, co-produced by TV Asahi and Abema, and went on to serve as co-host for several live match broadcasts of the event where she was noted for her game analysis and multiple accurate predictions, which earned her the moniker "Goddess of Victory".
-She placed fourth on the top ten list of rising female talents of the first half of 2022 according to Talent Power Ranking, published in July and attributed to her increasing appearances on football and quiz shows.
+Also in 2021, Kageyama was appointed the Japan Ambassador for the football simulation video game FIFA 22, after having served as an ambassador for the J Club FIFA 21 Festival the previous year, and co-hosted the 2021 J.League awards with comedian Hiroyuki Yabe and announcer Akihiko Nishioka.
+She went on to become a co-host for the pre-2022 FIFA World Cup talk show FIFA World Cup 64, co-produced by TV Asahi and Abema, and also co-hosted several live match broadcasts of the event itself, where she was noted for her game analysis and multiple accurate predictions, which earned her the moniker "Goddess of Victory".
+Her increased activity during that period made the hashtag "Kageyama, Get Some Sleep" (#影山寝ろ, Kageyama nero) a trending topic on social media on multiple occasions.

+Kageyama placed fourth on the top ten list of rising female talents of the first half of 2022 according to Talent Power Ranking, published in July and attributed to her increasing appearances on football and quiz shows.
 In January 2023, she placed second on an advertising industry polling of female talents predicted to make a breakthrough that year.

-Aside from football, Kageyama was appointed the "fair character" (endorser) for the twentieth anniversary fair of book publisher Kobunsha's "Kobunsha New Books" (光文社新書, Kobunsha Shinshō) product line in October 2021.
+Aside from football, Kageyama was appointed the "fair character" (event ambassador) for the twentieth anniversary fair of book publisher Kobunsha's "Kobunsha New Books" (光文社新書, Kobunsha Shinshō) product line in October 2021.
 Fellow Hinatazaka46 member Manamo Miyata would also participate in the "Kobunsha Classics" fifteenth anniversary fair.
-As a philomath, she revealed in 2022 that she had obtained qualifications in several fields, including world heritage, news and current affairs, real estate, pharmaceuticals, dental assistant, and psychological counselor.
+As a philomath, she revealed in 2022 that she had obtained qualifications in several fields, including World Heritage Sites, news and current affairs, real estate, pharmaceuticals, as well as certifications for dental assistant and psychological counselor professions.

+In 2023, Kageyama revealed her membership in the Japan chapter of Mensa International, remarking that she wished to utilize the parts of her thinking that become "chaotic" from having too many perspectives.
+She also received the Cotton Award from the Japan Spinners Association, which cited her "natural" and "refreshing" image and wide range of activities and qualifications as qualities reflecting the versatility of cotton.

 The red dress worn by Kageyama in her "graduation" ceremony.